 Explaining drug addiction to a child can be hard.
 The conversation depends on the age of the child and the maturity level.

-- Keep the Conversation Age-Appropriate The depth at which you explain drug addiction to a child depends on the age of the child.
+- Keep the conversation age-appropriate.
+The depth at which you explain drug addiction to a child depends on the age of the child.
 If your child is younger than 10, it’s best to stick to the basics.
 Be honest with them and answer any questions that they may have.
 Explain it to them in terms that they will understand.
-Compare it to wanting a toy very badly and no matter how much you’re told no, that you still want the toy and would do anything to be able to have that toy.
+Compare it to wanting a toy very badly and no matter how much you’re told no, you still want the toy and would do anything to be able to have that toy.
 Comparing it to things that they will understand is the easiest way to make that connection.

 As long as you remain sober, you can repair some of the damage done.
 Children of addicted parents have a higher chance of becoming addicts themselves.
 Staying sober gives you the opportunity to talk to your children about drinking and drug use.
 Too many children have had to try to take care of themselves when they have an addicted parent.
-When you come back from treatment it can take some time for your children to get used to the new family dynamic, it will also be an acclimation for you to learn how to parent sober.
+When you come back from treatment, it can take some time for your children to get used to the new family dynamic.
+It will also be an acclimation for you to learn how to parent sober

-If you or a loved one are struggling with a substance use disorder and are ready to seek help, contact us today at (855) 448-3588.
+If you or a loved one are struggling with a substance use disorder and are ready to seek help, contact us today at (855) 448-3706.
 GateHouse Treatment also offers a Family Program to help start healing the family earlier in the process in a safe environment.
 You and your family can recover, we can help.